 Adjusting to implant-supported dentures usually takes a few weeks to a few months.
 At first, you might feel some soreness or discomfort, and it might take a little time to get used to how the dentures feel in your mouth.
 During this adjustment period, you might need to learn how to speak and eat with the dentures.
 Our dentist can provide tips to make this process easier and ensure everything fits well.

 Replace all your lost permanent teeth with a long-lasting denture.
-Call Flower Mound Family Dentistry for dentures and partials at 972-539-4776.
+Call us for dentures and partials at 972-539-4776.
 Schedule a dental appointment with us online.
 At your next visit, let us know if you have any questions about dentures.
 We’re here to help.